I'm an avid reader, a book hoarder, a proofreader... and a linguistic magpie (I borrowed that term from the queen of words Susie Dent).

 ✨💛✨ Where the Crawdads Sing by Delia Owens

 For years, rumours of the 'Marsh Girl' have haunted Barkley Cove, a quiet town on the North Carolina coast.
-So in late 1969, when handsome Chase Andrews is found dead, the locals immediately suspect Kya Clark.
+So in late 1969, when Chase Andrews is found dead, the locals immediately suspect Kya Clark.

 Abandoned at ten years old, Kya has survived on her own in the marsh that she calls home.
-A born naturalist with just one day of school, she develops an intimate knowledge of the surrounding landscape.
+A born naturalist with just one day of schooling, she develops an intimate knowledge of the surrounding landscape.
 Kya’s relationship with Jumpin’ and his wife Mabel are a real highlight.
 She is so young when her older siblings leave that she can’t even remember their names, but she has the birds and wildlife for company and learns to cook and grow vegetables.

 A stunning debut novel about a young woman determined to make her way in the wilds of North Carolina, and the two men that will change everything.